-depreciation associated the with \$4,731 of administration function relates to capital assets that essentially serve all functions.
-Accordingly, it is included as a direct expense of the administration function on the Activities and then allocated to other Statement of accordance with the Council's method functions in allocating indirect expenses.
-The other depreciation amounts (\$7,731) are charged as direct expenses to their related functions on the Statement of Activities.
+The \$7,585 of depreciation associated administration function relates to capital assets essentially serve all functions.
+Accordingly, it is included as a direct expense of the administration function on the Activities and then allocated: to Statement of functions in accordance with the Council's method of allocating indirect expenses.
+The other depreciation amounts (\$9,129) are charged as direct expenses to their related functions on the Statement of Activities.